 Home Yard

-Clean roofs & gutters of debris Keep lawn mowed
+Clean roofs and gutters of debris Keep lawn mowed

 Ensure doors have a good fire rating and a good seal, including garage doors Remove debris piles on a regular basis - spring/fall